 Pilot Study: AFWERX

-CLR is teaming with Federal Foundry to develop a big-data-driven solution for improving the assignments system for USAF airline pilots.
+CLR is teaming with Federal Foundry to develop a big-data-driven solution for improving the assignments system for USAF pilots.
 By combining insights gathered through CLR’s individual-level research and statistical analysis of USAF pilot surveys with efficiencies derived from algorithmic automation of pilot assignments, the Assembly team will provide the USAF with tools to increase pilot quality of service while reducing the time and resource requirements of the assignments process.

 Air Mobility Command (AMC)

 AMC has selected CLR to execute a major study to review the CRAF program, an air logistics operation vital to furnishing the US military with passenger and cargo support in times of war and peace.
 This is the third such review executed by CLR, which brings together retired flag officers from the USAF as well as executive-level leaders from the airline industry to produce proposals on updating CRAF policies in light of changing military requirements and economic realities.